ubcrcc/LWT-website/documentation/2-WebPresence.md

 If you want to remove the website from the internet so that it no longer is searchable, follow these steps:

-1. Press the "Details" button to the right of the domain entry near the bottom right of the page.
+1. Press the *Details* button to the right of the domain entry near the bottom right of the page.

 2. Submit a request to delete the domain.